EMDR

 Over time, many clients notice that:

-• memories feel less overwhelming
+•Memories feel less overwhelming

-• emotional triggers soften
+• Emotional triggers soften

-• new perspectives begin to emerge
+• New perspectives begin to emerge

-• the nervous system feels calmer and more regulated
+• The nervous system feels calmer and more regulated

-The goal is not to erase memories, but to change how they are held in the mind and body, so they no longer carry the same emotional charge.
+The goal is not to erase memories, but to change how they are held in the mind and body,

 My EMDR Approach

-My approach integrates EMDR with relational and attachment-based psychotherapy.
 While EMDR can help the brain process difficult experiences, we also take time to explore the patterns, beliefs, and relational dynamics that may have developed from those experiences over time.

 In our work together, EMDR is woven into a broader therapeutic relationship that supports both emotional safety and deeper understanding.
 We move at a pace that honours your nervous system and allows space for reflection, integration, and insight.

-This combination allows the work to support both deep processing and meaningful change, helping experiences from the past feel less overwhelming while also bringing greater awareness to the ways they may have shaped how you see yourself and relate to others.
+helping experiences from the past feel less overwhelming while also bringing greater awareness to the ways they may have shaped how you see yourself and relate to others.

 Therapy becomes a space where both healing and understanding can unfold together.